thunderbird2009/book_rmn/ch2_ad_serving_architecture.md

 **Separation from Orchestration:**

-This design decouples **business logic** (AdServer) from **ML computation** (ML Inference Service).
-The AdServer decides *which* candidates to score, *how* to rank them (Adjusted_eCPM formula), and *which* to auction.
-The ML Inference Service simply computes pCTR/pCVR given feature vectors.
-This matches industry best practices (Google, Meta, Amazon) where serving layers orchestrate and specialized backends compute.
+This decouples business logic (AdServer) from ML computation.
+AdServer decides which candidates to score and how to rank them; ML Inference Service simply computes pCTR/pCVR.
+This matches industry best practices where serving layers orchestrate and specialized backends compute.

 For details on multi-tower model architecture, training, and feature engineering, see Chapter 5.